It’s your weekend and you should enjoy it. Here’s what’s happening around Bradenton

 There’s so much to do in Manatee!
 Here’s 12 fun things

-There are only two weeks left to enjoy the Bradenton Farmers’ Market before it wraps up for the season.
+This is your last chance to enjoy the Bradenton Farmers’ Market before it takes a summer hiatus.

 Stroll Old Main Street, stock up on fresh fruits and veggies, shop crafts, listen to local live music, check out cooking demonstrations and more.